 II.
 Non-steroidal anti-inflammatory drugs (NSAIDs)

 NSAIDs are medications taken to relieve pain.
 Some of the most common examples of NSAIDs people take regularly are ibuprofen and high-dose aspirin.
-People who use NSAIDs regularly are at a higher risk of developing peptic ulcers compared to people who don't use it.
-Also, peptic ulcers tend to recur more in people who use NSAIDs than people who don't.
+People who use NSAIDs regularly are at a higher risk of developing peptic ulcers compared to people who don't use them.
+Also, peptic ulcers tend to recur more in people who use NSAIDs than in people who don't.